hackerb9/Tandy-Terminfo/README.md

 Presuming you have a serial port on `ttyS0`, of course.
 If you have a USB to serial converter, try `ttyACM0`.

+## Optional: allow different baud rates

+The default baud rates should work with the Tandy portables as 9600 is one of the standard ones.
+However, I wanted to allow both higher and lower speeds.

 There may be a way to change the baud rates accepted using systemd, but I don't know it.
 What I did is copy over the symlink that `enable` created and then edited the file by hand.